-In principle, it is possible to verify the assumption~\ref{cvg} without knowing all the asymptotics of all exponential moments of the random field $X_{N,\epsilon}(u)$.
-However, when it is the case, the assumption~\ref{cvg} follows from a routine computation.
-In particular, as a consequence of the asymptotics obtained in section~\ref{sect:covariance} and section~\ref{sect:asymptotics}, this applies to the CUE and sine process.
+In principle, it is possible to verify Assumption~\ref{cvg} without knowing the asymptotics of all exponential moments of the random field $X_{N,\epsilon}(u)$.
+However, if the Assumption \ref{exp_moments} holds for all $q\in\N$, then the Assumption~\ref{cvg} follows from a routine computation.
+In particular, as a consequence of the asymptotics obtained in Section~\ref{sect:covariance} and Section~\ref{sect:asymptotics}, this applies to the CUE and sine process. \\